adulau/hack-lu-2017/info/index.md

 The conference will be held as every year in Luxembourg, a small country between France, Belgium and Germany.
 The conference venue is the Parc Hotel in Luxembourg-Dommeldange, like in the previous years.

 We've negotiated a special rate with the hotel the conference takes place.
 You can benefit from the special rate if you reserve your room through [Parc Hotel's registration form](https://reservations.cubilis.eu/alvisse-parc-hotel-luxembourg) and mentioning the promotional code 'Hack2017'.
 Please make sure to register your hotel room before September 15, 2017 in order to be able to benefit from the proposal.

+### Address of the Venue

+Alvisse Parc Hotel - 120 Route d'Echternach, 1453 Luxembourg

 ## Public transit